How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 tourist spots in the philippines 41

-The warm and cozy white sand beach in Gumasa, Glan, Sarangani Province.
-Photo by Bailabiaquia via Wikimedia Commons.
+The warm, cozy white sand beach in Gumasa, Glan, Sarangani Province.
+This photo by Bailabiaquia is licensed under CC BY-SA 4.0

 Ideal for: Backpackers, families, beach bums, adventure seekers, culture enthusiasts

 Craving a Boracay-like experience but hate the crowd?
 Head over to Sarangani Bay, where the quaint coastal town of Glan awaits visitors who will take in its unadulterated beauty.
-Its powdery white-sand beaches make Glan worthy of the monicker “The Small Boracay of Mindanao”.
+Its powdery white-sand beaches make Glan worthy of the moniker “The Small Boracay of Mindanao.”

 Beyond the stunning beaches, there’s more to see and do in Glan and its neighboring towns.
 Experience Sarangani’s natural wonders, cultural diversity, colorful festivities, and more!